Used within another function to collect specific values in a range that meet the provided criteria.

 - criterion1—The condition that defines which values to collect.

-- COLLECT must be used within another function.
+- COLLECT must be used within another function as the primary range element.

 Examples